mynk-tmr/notes/DSA/1-Theory.md

 **Cache**
 * CPU cache is a small, fast memory between **main memory (RAM)** and CPU.
 Program+state exist in RAM.
 * It stores recently accessed data and instructions, so the CPU can access them quickly without  fetching them from the slower main memory.
-* Contiguous memory storage allows for better cache locality and fewer cache misses.
+* Contiguous memory storage allows for better caching and fewer cache misses.
 When an array element is accessed, the cache can prefetch and store nearby elements
 * Cache performance depends on **latency** and **hit ratio**.
 Each replacement strategy is a compromise between them.
 * To implement an LRU cache we use : **a hashmap and a doubly linked list**.
 DLL helps in maintaining the eviction order and a hashmap helps with O(1) lookup